abbyazari/abbyazari.github.io/_pages/publications.md

 **Azari, A. R.**, Jia, X., Liemohn, M. W., Hospodarsky, G. B., Provan, G., Ye, S. ‐Y., et al. (2019).
 "Are Saturn's Interchange Injections Organized by Rotational Longitude?"Journal of Geophysical Research: Space Physics, 124. https://doi.org/10.1029/2018JA026196

 *This work investigated if mass transport events most similar to Rayleigh-Taylor instabilities in Saturn’s space environment were related to ionospheric or upper atmopsheric conditions.
 To complete this work we undertook a large-scale data occurrence analyses to tease apart multiple dependencies.
-Can be found online at: <a href="https://doi.org/10.1029/2018JA026196"> JGR Space Physics </a>.*
+Can be found online at <a href="https://doi.org/10.1029/2018JA026196"> JGR Space Physics </a>.*

 ### 2018